dojoengine/book/src/cairo/hello-dojo.md

 sozo init
 ```

 Congratulations!
 You now have a local Dojo project.
-This command creates a `dojo-starter` project in your current directory.
-It's the ideal starting point for a new project and equips you with everything you need to begin.
+This command creates a `dojo-starter` project in your current directory, serving as the ideal starting point for a new project and providing you with everything you need to get started.

 #### Anatomy of a Dojo Project

-Inspect the contents of the `dojo-starter` project, and you'll notice the following structure (excluding the non-cairo files):
+Inspect the contents of the `dojo-starter` project, and you'll notice the following structure (excluding the non-Cairo files):

 ```bash
 src